dkletran/ml-demos/README.md

-# facereco demo app with django and angular
+# demo app with django and angular
 # Dependencies
 Angular 8.1
 Python 3.6